srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

 .. tabs::

-   .. tab:: ORAN SC RIC
+   .. group-tab:: ORAN SC RIC

       `O-RAN Software Community (SC) Near-Real-time RIC <https://docs.o-ran-sc.org/en/latest/>`_ is a reference platform that aligns with the architecture and specifications created in the O-RAN Alliance working groups.